SlottySlots/Spaces/slottymedia-docs/docs/code/slottymedia.backend.services.userservice.md

 #### Returns

 [Task&lt;UserDto&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task-1)<br>
-Returns the User Object from the Database.
-If no User was found, null will be returned
+Returns the UserDto object from the Database.
+If no User was found, it will throw an exception.

 ### **GetUserByUsername(String)**